alphagov/govuk-rfcs/rfc-157-edge-compute.md

 ## Ownership & roadmap

-Platform reliability would own most of this work.
+Platform Reliability would own most of this work.

 This project can be divided into a number of stages: